 Related: Why Every Swimmer Should Do Pull Ups.

 The final cardio workout on our list is cycling.
 Similar to rowing this style of dryland workout is going to require you to either have access to a gym, your own stationary bike, or an actual bike you can use on the road.

 Cycling is very effective for building endurance and cardiovascular fitness while also being low impact on your body.
 This style of dryland cardio will especially be useful for developing a stronger kick in the pool as cycling is obviously very leg-intensive.

 While purchasing your own road bike can be expensive, stationary bikes are actually quite affordable while being just as effective.
-Check out this great option on Amazon by clicking here.

 How Often Should Swimmers Do Dryland Cardio?

 Generally, swimming in itself is already a great dryland cardio workout which will develop excellent fitness, strength, and endurance.
 It is also, obviously, the most effective way at actually getting better at swimming itself.

 That said, incorporating additional dryland cardio workouts holds many benefits for swimmers as discussed throughout this article.